-Businesses that generate less than 220 pounds of hazardous waste can properly dispose of it by taking the hazardous waste in a sealed container to the Sacramento county North Area Recovery Station (NARS) HHW Facility located at: 4450 Roseville Road, North Highlands, CA 95660.
+- Businesses that generate less than 220 pounds of hazardous waste can properly dispose of it by taking the hazardous waste in a sealed container to the Sacramento County North Area Recovery Station (NARS) HHW Facility located at: 4450 Roseville Road, North Highlands, CA 95660.
 This service is by appointment - please visit their webpage for more information.

 Landscaping, Gardening & Construction

 - Inform your landscape, construction and pool contractors about proper methods to prevent pollution.

 - Sweep surfaces before hosing down to keep debris out of the storm drain.